 Each Medicare supplement plan in the chart above has a letter, A – N. Each plan letter provides a different set of benefits.
 However, each lettered plan must have the same standardized coverage regardless of which insurance company you choose.
 For example, Medicare supplement Plan N at Blue Cross Blue Shield has the same benefits as Plan N from Humana Healthcare.

 Plan F is the one and only supplemental insurance plan that covers ALL of the gaps, leaving you with nothing out of pocket.
+However, you are only eligible for a Plan F if you turned 65 prior to January 1st, 2020.
 There are others where you agree to do some cost-sharing and in return you get a lower monthly premium.
 If you prefer something like this, in the middle, you could look at Plan G and Plan N where you pay a few things yourself, in exchange for lower premiums.

 Most people enroll in Medicare supplement plans G or N. That’s because these offer the most coverage.
 However, the reason for the choices is to let you decide what is most important to you.
 Some beneficiaries want a plan that covers all the gaps and leaves them with no worries about the cost of medical procedures.
 Others prefer a Medicare supplement plan in which they cover some of their deductibles and co-pays out of pocket in order to achieve lower premiums.
 Refer to our Medicare Supplement Plan Chart to compare the benefits of all plans side by side.